samrobbins85/se-docs/docs/Developer/addTray.md

 title: addTray
 id: addTray
 ---
-Adds a new tray to the warehouse
+Adds a new tray to the warehouse.

 ## URL